anyaevostinar/anyaevostinar.github.io/classes/208-s24/syllabus.md

 ### AI-Assistance
 In this new age of AI assistants everywhere, we need to cautiously navigate their relationship with academic honesty together.
 In general, only use an AI text/code generator if the assignment explicitly calls for it or allows it, and follow specific assignment guidelines to disclose which text comes from the AI.
 Most assignments (probably all) in this course will NOT allow the use of an AI text/code generator, since you need to learn how to write the code yourself.
 If you already have the GitHub Co-pilot extension in VSCode, [you must disable it](https://docs.github.com/en/copilot/configuring-github-copilot/configuring-github-copilot-in-your-environment#enabling-or-disabling-github-copilot) for all course work.

-We may explore some use cases for generative AI, but I'll also emphasize and demonstrate how it regularly produces quite horrible solutions.
 You can write way better code yourself, trust me!

 ## Pedagogy